-2 Total Factor Productivity (TFP) or Multi Factor Productivity (MFP) reflects the overall efficiency with which labor and capital inputs are used together in the production process.
-Essentially if labor and capital inputs remained unchanged between two periods, any changes in output would reflect changes in TFP.
+&lt;sup>3 Total Factor Productivity (TFP) or Multi Factor Productivity (MFP) reflects the overall efficiency with which labour and capital inputs are used together in the production process.
+Essentially if labour and capital inputs remained unchanged between two periods, any changes in output would reflect changes in TFP.